EternityForest/Acorns/README.md

 Try it out with the REPL example sketch, and be warned there's probably bugs and the API isn't stable yet.

+This projet is under the MIT license, except the PCG random number generator which is Apache.(See http://www.pcg-random.org/)

 ## Process Model